stencila/hub/README.md

 ### Getting started

 The top level `Makefile` contains recipes for common development tasks e.g `make lint`.
-To run all those recipes, culminating in standing up containers for each of the services, simply do:
+To run all those recipes, culminating in building containers for each of the services (if you have `docker-compose` installed), simply do:

 ```sh
 make